aoloe/photoTweaker/README.md

 - white balance
 - allow drag and drop of images into the application to open them.
 - check the windows software from lucern and get inspiration from it.
+- avoid passing PhotoTweaker to the effects to give them access to the current photo.
+- find matching icons for the toolbar, show them also in the preferences

+## Open "architecture" questions

+- How to correctly give the effects access to the Photo?
+- When to pass a pointer, a reference to a struct or a struct?

 #Goal